WenqinSHAO/probe_cluster/cleaning.md

 However, describing the loss rate of path using a handful of ping at very coarse interval is highly inaccurate and thus meaningless.
-It is also worthy of noting that -1 in avg, min and max can also be caused by the presence of err field in the measurement results, which in most cases can not be regard as valid.
+It is also worthy of noting that -1 in avg, min and max can also be caused by the presence of err field in the measurement results, which in most cases can not be regarded as valid.
 #### traceroute
 A traceroute trace is composed of a series of IP-level path snapshot along the time axis.
 In following cases, we consider an IP-level path as invalid as no enough information is provided to described the path: